Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/cursor.md

 This package implements Gothic in-game mouse cursor support.
 To visually display the cursor there is a `Cursor.tga` file in the resources, but the texture can be changed in [user constants](../various/userconstants.md#cursor-1).

 !!!
 Warning
     The cursor only works if the mouse is activated in the Gothic settings.
-It can be done directly form the scripts.
+It can be done directly from the scripts.
 See the [Ini file access](../../ikarus/functions/ini_access.md).

 ## Dependencies